Top 10 Best Android Video Downloaders: Benefits, Pros & Cons

 So, is downloading videos for personal use legal in the US?
 As a million-dollar question, its answer isn't a simple "yes" or "no." While downloading a copyrighted video doesn't mean you're breaking the law.
 The key concept here is fair use.

-- The Purpose and Character of Your Use: Are you just re-uploading it, or are you transforming it for a new purpose, like criticism, commentary, news reporting, or education?
-Non-commercial, personal use is more likely to be considered fair.
-Saving a news clip to watch later is very different from selling it.
+- The Purpose and Character of Your Use: Are you just re-uploading the same thing, or transforming it—criticism, commentary, news, teaching?
+Non-commercial, personal use tends to look better.
+Saving a news clip to watch later isn’t the same as selling it—not even close.

-- The Nature of the Copyrighted Work: You have more leeway when using factual works (like a news report) than highly creative works (like a movie or music video).
+- The Nature of the Copyrighted Work: You usually get more room with factual stuff (a straight news report) than with highly creative works (a movie, a music video, your cousin’s indie masterpiece).

 - The Effect on the Potential Market: This is a big one.
 Does your download substitute for the original in a way that harms the creator's ability to make money?
 For example, would people watch your copy instead of buying or streaming the original?
 If so, it’s less likely to be fair use.